Former Virginia Players

 In 1993, Kim graduated from the Medical College of Virginia School of Dentistry.
 Kim is a board certified oral and maxillofacial surgeon in private practice.
 She has four offices in Northern Virginia, including an outpatient surgery center which is AHACC certified.
 Kim participates in remote medical missions.

-After 10 seasons as an assistant coach with the Cavaliers, Audra became the head coach at Alabama-Birmingham in April 2004.
+After 10 seasons as an assistant coach with the Cavaliers, Audra became the head coach at Alabama-Birmingham in April 2004 and is the current head coach at Clemson.
 Prior to her return to Charlottesville, she worked as a Child and Adolescent Counselor and as a Social Worker with the Department of Family and Children Services in Milledgeville, Ga.
 Audra is married to former UVa men's basketball player Anthony Oliver and has two children- A.J. and Adria.

 Rhetoric & Communication Studies `92

-Dawn is currently in her second season as the head women's basketball coach at South Carolina after eight seasons as the head coach of Temple.
+Dawn is currently the head women's basketball coach at South Carolina after eight seasons as the head coach of Temple, winning the 2017 NCAA National Championship.
 She retired from playing professional basketball following the 2006 season after eight years in the WNBA.
 From 1992 to 1994, Dawn also played professional basketball in France, Italy, Brazil, and Spain.
 She began her United States professional career with the ABL's Richmond Rage in the 1996-97 season.
-Dawn won three gold medals as a member of the USA Basketball team at the 1996, 2000, and 2004 Olympics.
+Dawn won three gold medals as a member of the USA Basketball team at the 1996, 2000, and 2004 Olympics and was an assistant coach for the US Gold Medal team at the 2016 Rio Olympics.

 After graduation, Barbara became a teacher at Lexington High School in Lexington, Va., and coached basketball and volleyball.
 She received her master's degree in counseling and psychometry at Eastern Kentucky University in 1988 and is a guidance counselor at Jessamine County High School in Lexington, Ky.